 Directed by: Fabrizio De Angelis

-Starring: Oliver Tobias, Melissa Palmisano, Henry Silva, Charles Napier, Jeff Moldovan, and Martin Balsam
+Starring: Oliver Tobias, Ernest Borgnine, Melissa Palmisano, Henry Silva, Charles Napier, Jeff Moldovan, and Martin Balsam

 In the end, The Last Match has a killer concept, but ultimately doesn’t hit the mark.
 Or score a touchdown, if you will.

 Also check out a write-up from our buddies Outpost Zeta and Good Efficient Butchery!